 - Note: During this time you must log into NCDMV for appointments at https://skiptheline.ncdot.gov/Webapp/_/_/_/en/WizardAppt/Units for the tests.

-You must wear a long sleeve shirt and work boots with a heel.
-No tennis shoes or shorts are allowed!
+You must wear a long sleeve shirt, long pants and work boots with a 1″ heel.
+No athletic wear will be allowed!

 Commercial Driver License